edgexfoundry/edgex-docs/docs_src/getting-started/quick-start/index.md

 # Quick Start
 This guide will get EdgeX up and running on your machine in as little as 5 minutes using pre-built Docker containers.
 We will skip over lengthy descriptions for now.
 The goal here is to get you a working IoT Edge stack, from device to cloud, as simply as possible.

-For a quick start with Snaps, refer to [Getting Started with Snaps](../Ch-GettingStartedSnapUsers).

 When you need more detailed instructions or a breakdown of some of the commands you see in this quick start, see either the [Getting Started using Docker](../Ch-GettingStartedDockerUsers) or [Getting Started as a Developer](../Ch-GettingStartedDevelopers) guides.

 ## Setup Docker